Menu

 Filter By Range

-Oak Blanket Boxes for Everyday Bedroom Storage
+Blanket Boxes for Everyday Bedroom Storage

-Oak blanket boxes are a practical choice when you need extra bedroom storage without adding another large piece of furniture.
+Blanket boxes are a practical choice when you need extra bedroom storage without adding another large piece of furniture.
 They give you one useful place for spare bedding, pillows, throws and other bulkier items that are better kept out of sight.

 For many rooms, oak storage chests make more sense than trying to fit larger linen into chest of drawers or wardrobes.
 Keeping those items together in one oak blanket box makes them easier to store and easier to reach.

-Choosing the Right Oak Blanket Box
+Choosing the Right Blanket Box

-The best oak blanket box usually comes down to where it will sit and what you need it to hold.
+The best blanket box usually comes down to where it will sit and what you need it to hold.
 Some oak storage chests work best at the end of the bed, while others suit an open wall or unused corner where extra storage is needed.

-In smaller bedrooms, a compact oak blanket box can add useful storage without taking over the room.
+In smaller bedrooms, a compact blanket box can add useful storage without taking over the room.
 In larger spaces, a wider oak storage chest can be a better fit for spare bedding and everyday overflow, especially when paired with one of our oak beds.

-What to Store in Oak Storage Chests
+What to Store in a Blanket Box

 Oak storage chests are especially useful for the bedroom items that take up space but do not need to stay out all the time.
 Oak blanket boxes are well suited to blankets, duvets, spare pillows, bed linen and seasonal textiles.

 They also work well for general bedroom overflow when drawer space is already in use.
-If wardrobes and drawers are handling clothing, an oak blanket box gives you a separate place for the rest.
+If wardrobes and drawers are handling clothing, an blanket box gives you a separate place for the rest.

-Oak Blanket Boxes or Chest of Drawers?
+Blanket Box or Chest of Drawers?

 If your main priority is storing larger bedroom items, oak blanket boxes are often the better choice.
 The open storage space makes oak storage chests more practical for bedding and soft furnishings that do not stack neatly into drawers.

-Oak Blanket Boxes for the End of the Bed
+Blanket Boxes for the End of the Bed

-Oak blanket boxes are often chosen for the end of the bed because they add useful storage without the look of a larger cabinet.
+Blanket boxes are often chosen for the end of the bed because they add useful storage without the look of a larger cabinet.
 They give you a practical place for spare bedding while helping the room stay tidier overall.

 If you are buying for this position, it is worth checking the width you can comfortably allow for.
 The right oak storage chest should add storage without making the space around the bed feel tighter than it needs to, particularly alongside beds and bedside tables.

-Oak Blanket Box Questions
+Blanket Box Questions

-Oak blanket boxes are ideal for blankets, duvets, spare pillows, bed linen and other bulkier bedroom textiles.
+What can I store in a blanket box?
+Blanket boxes are ideal for blankets, duvets, spare pillows, bed linen and other bulkier bedroom textiles.
+They also work well for seasonal items that don’t need to stay out year-round.

 Shop Related Bedroom Furniture